mnemnion/orb/doc/md/notes/orb.md

 tk other Org-iastic link types.

+### Categories

+While [handles](httk://) define a user-level global namespace, and [hashtags](httk://) an Orb-wide vocabulary of actions, categories are a simple tagging system for classification.

+Categories always refer to themselves, like a lisp ``:keyword``.
+Handles always refer to other Orb structures, while hashtags do things.

+Categories are delineated ``:Like:so:for:Several:Categories:``.
+They inherit, like hashtags, on the basis of capitalization.
+Like handles, they are parsed within prose.
+This is in contrast to hashtags, which are not.

+The characters allowed in a category are broadly intended to be alphasymbolic, and exclude markup and links.
+Nor may hashtags or handles be used as categories.

+I haven't implemented categories in the parser yet, but my intention is that `` :Category:anotherCategory:[bad category]:aFourthCategory: `` won't break the parse of ``:aFourthCategory:`` and will structurally attach it to the other two good ones, with the bad one parsed prosaically.

 ### Drawer

   A drawer is a block that's hidden by default.
 The computer sees it,